 The first step in lead capture is ensuring your website is relevant and offers value to the target audience.
 Think of your website as a “lead capture machine,” converting prospects into solid customers by moving them through the sales funnel.

 Your website’s homepage is where you’ll make your first impression.
 Make sure its terminology is relevant to your target audience and includes SEO keywords they’re searching for.
 Google’s free keyword tool, Wordstream is a robust method for searching top keywords relevant to your industry and location.

 You also want to make sure your business’ contact information is accurate and easy to find on the site.
 Do a spot check every so often to see if images and links are relevant and directing customers to the correct place.

 If you’re going to attract leads by enticing them with a special offer, make sure it’s not open-ended.
 Make it as specific to your target audience as possible so the visitor knows exactly what they’re getting and your business doesn’t appear too impersonal.

 Ensure that your content is compelling enough to prompt your visitors to relinquish their contact information willingly and be excited about doing it, knowing they will get something great in return.

 Keap will help you organize all your customer information in one centralized place, making it accessible to your whole team.
 Never let another lead slip through the cracks ever again.
 Generate more leads, more clients and more growth than ever before.
-Check out Keap’s Lifecycle Marketing Assessment to determine where your business stands among the industry’s top performers.
+Check out Keap’s Lifecycle Automation Assessment to determine where your business stands among the industry’s top performers.